Azure Reference Architecture

 - PAS/PKS resource groups for all PAS/PKS resources.

-The following architecture diagram illustrates PCF on Azure using the hub and spoke model described above:
+The diagram below illustrates the reference architecture for PAS on Azure using the hub and spoke model described above:

-The sections below provide guidance about the resources you use for running PCF on Azure.
+The sections below provide guidance about the resources that you use for running PCF on Azure.

 The following sections provide guidance about networking resources.